 If you have a problem, the first thing to do is to discuss it with the fee earner dealing with your matter.

-If you feel unable to discuss your problem with the fee earner or you feel that he/she has not properly addressed your problem, then we would ask you to put your problem in writing to that person with a copy to, Michael Gillman, who is our chairman.
+If you feel unable to discuss your problem with the fee earner or you feel that he/she has not properly addressed your problem, then we would ask you to put your problem in writing to that person with a copy to the Complaints Manager.

 On receipt of your letter, we will write to you acknowledging your complaint and informing you as to who at this firm will be dealing with you on this matter.